Reed-CompBio/spras/docs/tutorial/beginner.rst

 For each algorithm marked as include: true in the configuration, SPRAS generates input files tailored to those algorithms using the dataset specified in the config file.

 In this case, only PathLinker is enabled.
-SPRAS creates the files required by PathLinker and places them in the ``prepared/egfr-pathlinker-inputs/``.
+SPRAS creates the files required by PathLinker and places them in the ``prepared/egfr-pathlinker-inputs/`` directory.

 4. Organizing results with parameter hashes